senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 #### 8.2.4 Science Isn’t About Why - It’s About This Code Cave

-With my new found knowledge, I get to work making life take the lemons back!
+With my new found knowledge I get to work *making life take the lemons back*!

 Some helper functions to make life a bit more simple: